 According to its Statute, the ICC has jurisdiction over aggression, genocide, crimes against humanity and war crimes.
 Article 8 of the Statute lists the war crimes over which the ICC has jurisdiction.
-These include most of the grave breaches listed in the 1949 Geneva Conventions and Additional Protocol I and a number of serious violations of IHL, some of which are considered war crimes irrespective of whether they were committed in international or noninternational armed conflicts.
+These include most of the grave breaches listed in the 1949 Geneva Conventions and Additional Protocol I and a number of serious violations of IHL, some of which are considered war crimes irrespective of whether they were committed in international or non-international armed conflicts.
 Offences specifically identified as war crimes in the Statute include:

-- rape, sexual slavery, enforced prostitution, forced pregnancy or other forms of sexual violence - use of children under the age of 15 to participate actively in hostilities.
+- § rape, sexual slavery, enforced prostitution, forced pregnancy or other forms of sexual violence: - § use of children under the age of 15 to participate actively in hostilities.

-The Statute also contains a number of provisions concerning certain weapons whose use is prohibited under various existing treaties, such as poison or poisoned weapons, asphyxiating, poisonous or other gases and all analogous liquids, materials or devices and, more broadly, weapons and methods of warfare which are of a nature to cause superfluous injury or unnecessary suffering.
-An amendment to the Statute extending these provisions to non-international armed conflicts was adopted in 2010 and applies to States that have ratified the amendment.
+The Statute also contains a number of concerning provisions certain weapons the use of which is prohibited under various existing treaties, such as poison or poisoned weapons, asphyxiating, poisonous or other gases and all analogous liquids, materials or devices and, more broadly, weapons and methods of warfare which are of a nature to superfluous cause injury or suffering.
+An unnecessary amendment to the Statute extending these provisions to non-international armed conflicts was adopted at the 2010 Review Conference in Kampala and will be applicable to States that ratify the amendment.